This annual list of the best hot dog franchises was revised and updated on February 24, 2021.

 The menu also includes burgers, sandwiches, breakfast options, snacks and sides, and Tastee Freez frozen treats.

-Founded by John Galardi in Southern California in 1961 and franchising since 1965, the number of locations hasn’t changed much in recent years and currently stands at 325 (up from 323 in the previous year), none of which are company-owned and all of which are located in the US.
+Founded by John Galardi in southern California in 1961 and franchising since 1965, the number of locations hasn’t changed much in recent years and currently stands at 330 (up from the previously reported total of 328), of which none are company-owned and all are located in the US.

 3. Nathan’s Famous